The 2026 Grand National: what the RaceiQ data told us

 Early editions of the Grand National featured stone walls and you get the impression that I Am Maximus would gallop through one if he had to.

 He kept on relentlessly on to collar Jordans inside the final furlong before fending off Iroko by two and a half lengths.
-He was conceding that pair 18lb and 11lb, showing weight may stop trains, but not this relentless locomotion.
+He was conceding that pair 18lb and 11lb, showing weight may stop trains, but not this relentless competitor.

 His staying power again shone through, especially in the final half mile on ground made easier by a couple of hefty showers.

 He polished off those four furlongs in 58.66sec, which was 0.7sec quicker than Iroko.
-None of the others slipped under a minute, although Johnnywho might have done had he not met some trouble in running.
+None of the others slipped under a minute, although Johnnywhomight have done had he not met some trouble in running.

 I Am Maximus was fastest in furlong 32, fastest in furlong 33, and almost fastest in furlong 34.
 His Finishing Speed percentage was 109.16%.